 There’s a lot to celebrate about being an American… I guess.
 Sure, stereotypically Americans may be more celebrity culture centric, social media reliant and less likely to eat well or exercise but there’s more to us than that.
 I promise.
 Aside from our selfish tendencies and addiction to the “quick fix,” we do manage to do a lot of really cool things.
 One of those cool things, obviously, happens to be fashion.

 With iconic US designers such as Ralph Lauren, Betsy Johnson, Michael Kors and thriving fashion scenes from New York to LA , it’s pretty clear Americans know a thing or two when it comes to fashion.
-Therefore, to celebrate this 4th of July, I decided to highlight new designers part of the extremely talented US fashion scene and compile a list of 5 emerging US fashion brands to celebrate.
+Therefore, To commemorate this 4th of July, I decided to highlight new designers part of the extremely talented American fashion scene and compile a list of 5 emerging U.S. fashion brands to celebrate.

 1. Adam Selman

 You might not know Adam Selman‘s name yet, but, trust me, you will.
 Most famously known for creating Rihanna’s one-of-a-kind Swaorvoski crystal dress for the CFDA awards (#freethenipple, anyone?), the Los Angeles based designer is responsible for making some seriously trendy and show stopping looks.
 When he’s not busy designing for Rihanna, Selman is creating a serious name for himself with his own collection that since its fashion week debut in September 2013 has already picked up numerous retailers.
 By combining modern femininity with a hint of tomboy edge Selman manages to hit the nail on the head with what is cool now.